Searching for a quality turntable under $1500 can feel overwhelming. With so many options, it's easy to get lost in specs and brands.

 Key Features

-- USB Output: Allows for easy digitization of vinyl records, making it simple to convert music to digital formats.
+- Professional USB Turntable: Allows for easy digitization of vinyl records to digital formats.

 Summary